Kenshiro-28/MAGI/README.md

 $ pip install -r requirements.txt
 ```

-#### Enable GPU acceleration (optional)
+#### GPU acceleration (optional)

-llama.cpp supports multiple BLAS backends for faster processing.
 To enable GPU acceleration on a Linux system with an Nvidia graphics card, run the following commands:

 ```
 $ sudo apt install nvidia-cuda-toolkit